marmelab/aor-dependent-input/README.md

 ## Usage

-Check that the source field has a value (a truthy value):
+Check that the field specified by `dependsOn` has a value (a truthy value):

 ```js
 import DependentInput from 'aor-dependent-input';